 The Traineeship programme will bring a new approach to the training and induction of support professionals, bringing junior trainees on board from Universities, relevant training or employment, and gradually introducing them to group interventions and one-to-one case work.
 This will allow us to future proof our intervention team, with anticipated progression into more senior roles for the trainees as we continue to grow.
 We look forward to showcasing this project next year.

-Each course is made up of 6 sessions.
-(2 hours per session).
-You must attend all 6 sessions to complete this course.
+Each course is 2 hours a week over 6 weeks.
+You must attend all 6 sessions to complete the programme.

 The expected learning outcomes from the course are: